Hopper262/marathon-utils/README.md

 Perl scripts to read and write Marathon / Aleph One Shapes and other data files.
 These generally use XML as an intermediate format, to easily inspect the binary data and to separate file parsing from transformation tasks.

 These are all command-line tools.
 Usually the input is expected on stdin and output is written to stdout.
+If you're starting from MacBinary-encoded files, see my "classic-mac-utils" repository for scripts and instructions.

 ### shapes2xml.pl, xml2shapes.pl